 Antiguo Colegio San Ildefonso

-The 18th-century colonial baroque architecture used to be a Jesuit college, then the national preparatory school and today is a museum with an impressive collection of murals.
+This example of 18th-century colonial Baroque architecture used to be a Jesuit college, then the national preparatory school, and today is a museum with an impressive collection of murals.
 This was Diego Rivera’s first mural.
 José Vasconcelos gave Diego this mural to paint in 1922 when Frida Kahlo was a 16-year-old schoolgirl at the National Preparatory School.
 They wouldn’t get together until much later but their paths crossed while he was painting this mural.

 Secretaría de Educación Pública